kiankyars/scaling-book/tpus.md

 Now let's work through how long each piece will take:

-1. **PCIe load**: we're loading chunks of 16GB / 2 = 8GB over 8 PCIe links, each of which has `1.5e10` bytes/second bandwidth.
+1. **PCIe load**: we're loading chunks of 16GB / 2 = 8GB over 2 links, each of which has `1.5e10` bytes/second bandwidth.
 Thus this will take about 66ms.

 2. **ICI copy:** each TPU now has 16GB / 16 = 1GB of our array.
 Our ICI bandwidth is 10e10 bytes/second per link *bidirectional*, and you'll notice from the above diagram that only 2 of the 4 ICI links on the TPU v5e are in use in this topology for TPU{0,0}.
 Since TPU{0,0} needs to receive a total of 15GB along 2 axes at `4.5e10` bytes/s/link, we can lower bound the time by `15e9 / (4.5e10 * 2) = 167ms`.
 In practice this probably isn't achievable because the load is very uneven, but it's probably within a factor of 2.
 As you'll see in Section 2, performing a full AllGather would also take roughly `16e9 / (4.5e10 * 2)`, so this is close to optimal.